-To further aid the understanding of these requirements and any instructions relating to the RBC requirement, it is important to note the equivalence in meaning between the following terms, subject to the differences noted above:

-a.
-The accumulated deficiency, the amount that is added to the starting asset amount in Section 2.D, is similar to the additional asset requirement referenced in the RBC requirement.

-b.
-The CTE amount referenced in these requirements is similar to the total asset requirement referenced in the RBC requirement.

-Compliance with ASOPs
+F. Compliance with ASOPs

-When determining the CTE amount using projections, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.
+When determining the stochastic reserve using projections, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.

-Under these requirements, the actuary must make various determinations, verifications and certifications.
-The company shall provide the actuary with the necessary information sufficient to permit the actuary to fulfill the responsibilities set forth in these requirements and responsibilities arising from each applicable ASOP, including ASOP No. 23, Data Quality.
+Under these requirements, an actuary will make various determinations, verifications and certifications.
+The company shall provide the actuary with the necessary information sufficient to permit the actuary to fulfill the responsibilities set forth in these requirements and responsibilities arising from applicable ASOPs.

-H. Compliance with Principles

-When determining the CTE amount using projections, any interpretation and application of the requirements of these requirements shall follow the principles discussed in Section 1.B.
+.

-Section 4: Reinsurance and Statutory Reporting Issues
+Section 5: Reinsurance Ceded

 Treatment of Reinsurance Ceded in the Aggregate Reserve

-Aggregate Reserve Net of and Prior to Reinsurance Ceded
+Aggregate Reserve Pre- and Post- Reinsurance Ceded

-As noted in Section 2.B, the aggregate reserve is determined net of reinsurance ceded.
-Therefore, it is necessary to determine the components needed to determine the aggregate reserve (i.e., the standard scenario amount, and either the CTE amount determined using projections or the CTE amount determined using the Alternative Methodology) on a net of reinsurance basis.
-In addition, as noted in Section 2.B, it may be necessary to determine the aggregate reserve determined on a “direct” basis, or prior to reflection of reinsurance ceded.
-Where this is needed, each of these components shall be determined prior to reinsurance.
-Section 4.A.2 through Section 4.A.4 discuss methods necessary to determine these components on both a “net of reinsurance” and a “prior to reinsurance” basis.
+As noted in Section 3.B, the minimum aggregate reserve is determined post-reinsurance ceded.
+Therefore, it is necessary to determine the components needed to determine the aggregate reserve (i.e., the additional standard projection amount, the stochastic reserve determined using projections and/or the reserve determined using the Alternative Methodology) on a post-reinsurance ceded basis.
+In addition, as noted in Section 3.B, it is necessary to determine the aggregate reserve determined on a pre-reinsurance ceded basis.
+Where this is needed, each of these components shall be determined ignoring the effect of reinsurance ceded.
+Section 5.A.2 through Section 5.A.4 discuss adjustments to inputs necessary to determine these components on both a post-reinsurance ceded and a pre-reinsurance ceded basis.
 Note that due allowance for reasonable approximations may be used where appropriate.

-2. CTE Amount Determined Using Projections
+2. Stochastic Reserve Determined Using Projections

-In order to determine the aggregate reserve net of reinsurance ceded, accumulated deficiencies, scenario greatest present values and the resulting CTE amount shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within the projections.
+In order to determine the aggregate reserve post-reinsurance ceded, accumulated deficiencies, scenario reserves and the resulting stochastic reserve shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within statutory accounting.
 This involves including, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries, where both premiums and recoveries are determined by recognizing any limitations in the reinsurance treaties, such as caps on recoveries or floors on premiums.

-In order to determine the CTE amount prior to reinsurance ceded, accumulated deficiencies, scenario greatest present values and the resulting CTE amount shall be determined ignoring the effects of reinsurance within the projections.
-One acceptable approach involves a projection based on the same starting asset amount as for the aggregate reserve net of reinsurance and by ignoring, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries in the projections.
+In order to determine the stochastic reserve pre-reinsurance ceded, accumulated deficiencies, scenario reserves and the resulting stochastic reserve shall be determined ignoring the effects of reinsurance ceded within the projections.
+One acceptable approach involves a projection based on the same starting asset amount as for the aggregate reserve post-reinsurance ceded and by ignoring, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries in the projections.

-3. CTE Amount Determined using the Alternative Methodology
+3. Amount Determined using the Alternative Methodology (to be reviewed)